APPFL/APPFL/docs/tutorials/firstrun.rst

 Serial simulation
 -----------------

-The first example can be simply run using the following command, which launchs a federated learning experiment with five clients.
+The first example can be simply run using the following command, which launches a federated learning experiment with five clients.
 The federated learning server and five federated learning clients run serially on one machine for simulation.

 .. code-block:: console

     python ./serial/run_serial.py --num_clients 5 \
         --server_config ./resources/configs/mnist/server_fedavg.yaml \
         --client_config ./resources/configs/mnist/client_1.yaml

 .. note::